 There are two kinds of skeptics – one class with honest difficulties; and another class who delight only in discussion. … Men of this stamp used to hang around Christ to entangle him in his talk.
 They come into our meetings to hold a discussion.
 To all such I would commend Paul’s advice to Timothy: “but foolish and unlearned questions avoid, knowing that they do gender strifes” (2 Timothy 2:23).

-Questions ain’t questions.
 Sometimes bad questions are sold with the line “they make you think.”
 But they don’t make you think, they make you doubt.
 They replace faith with uncertainty and distract you from Jesus.
 Have nothing to do with such questions and discussions.
 Be like Paul and walk away.
+Be like Jesus and ask better questions.

 A big God prompts big questions